Digital Asset Management (DAM) platforms are widely used to organize and manage digital content.

 Platforms such as daDetective apply this approach to help organizations instantly find and use their media

-Where DASE Fits
+Where DASE/DASP Fits

 The best DAM systems organize content.